 Another option is to get individual tickets for their Mixer Tour, where you and a group of like minded party bikers will explore the city my pedaling together.
 At the time of last update these tickets cost in the range of ~$25-30.

-Trolley Pub events are rain or shine so be sure to check the forecast and bring appropriate garments.
+Trolley Pub events are rain or shine so be sure to check the forecast and bring appropriate clothing.

 The Mixer Tours are for adults 21+ and for private tours the minimum age for passengers is 15.
 You may need to call a babysitter for a couple of hours for this one.